Web standards

 1. Requests should first be discussed with the local website liaison for the division or department for approval, to ensure identity standards for the division/department.

-3. Web Services will approve the domain name (CNAME) and consult with University Relations if needed.
+3. Web Services will approve the domain name (CNAME) and consult with University Advancement if needed.

-4. Requests for domain names are subject to approval by University Relations, in a timely manner.
+4. Requests for domain names are subject to approval by University Advancement, in a timely manner.

 Information Security